azavea/geowave-geomesa-comparative-analysis/docs/report.md

 - In the following results, if we specify that outliers were removed, they were removed via the interquartile range rule.
 - All maps were generated with `geojson.io`, basemaps © OpenStreetMap contributors

-Throughout all results, unless otherwise noted, we will be following this general color scheme:
+Throughout all results, unless otherwise noted, we follow this general color scheme:

 ![Legend SIZE::20](img/legend.png)

 ### GeoLife

 Test for GeoLife were performed on EMR 5.0.0 clusters of one m3.2xlarge master and three m3.2xlarge workers.
 The GeoLife dataset was ingested with default 2D and 3D indexes for both systems.
 See the appendix for details about machine specs and ingest results.

 ###### Spatial queries of Beijing